 What's good about Asda Mobile?

-- Focuses on being simple and affordable, with good value tariffs on texts and minutes
+- Focuses on being simple and affordable, with great value tariffs

 - A credit check isn't needed - ideal if you have a bad credit history